IVB107/Sprint-Challenge-Redux-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
+  - Actions are simply JavaScript objects that carry a `type` property and an optional `payload`.
+They sometimes handle logic and are responsible for telling middleware and the reducers what `action` to do next.
+  - Reducers are responsible for reading action types and updating the store when an certain action type is triggered
+  - The Store can be thought of as a global state object, and is known as the 'single source of truth' because it is responsible for holding and managing all of the data in your redux application state
 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?
+  - Application state is the state data that controls your entire application.
+Component state is the data that is only necessary for that specific component.
+Application state is good to use when you have a very large application that consumes large amounts of data.
+Component state is practical when you have small, manageable data (like form input values) that doesn't need to be spread all around your application
 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
+  - `redux-thunk` allows us to make promises and asynchronously `dispatch` actions from our `action-creators`, where only synchronous actions are possible without it.

 ## Project Set Up